Hatsenkoor/asp-net-mvc/README.md

-# ASP.NET Core MVC Example
+# ASP.NET Core MVC Project
 This repository holds sample application which developed using ASP.NET Core MVC
 # First Application
 Its name is EmployeeApplication.
 It is developed using ASP.NET Core 2.0.